nicolaei/master/docs/thesis/source/03_method.md

 [@ProactiveScan] has also done research regarding this parameter.
 The larger the group size, the faster the total scan will be, though the trade-off comes at the expense of clients in form of possible packet loss.

+### Scanning Trigger

+When to start scanning is important.
+In an extreme case, all access points can start scanning at the same time, which would both congest the medium and since they're all listening and probably not replying, we could end up not discovering any other access point.

+\todo{
+    I'm not quite sure if access points don't reply while listening for responses.
+I'll have to verify this.
+}

+In typical client handoff schemes, the scan is triggered when the RSSI to the connected access point is low or when trying to find a network to connect to.
+Both of these triggers don't exist when searching from an access point, because the client isn't connected to another access point, nor does it need to find another one.

+There is also a question of how often the access points should scan to keep a accurate view of its neighbourhood.
+I hypothesize that new access points won't be introduced and removed within a day.
+Though with the advent of sharing mobile data over Wi-Fi, this assumption might be wrong.
+Mobile phones that share their data are mobile, as opposed to traditional access points.

+Some possible methods are:

+ *  **Random timers**: Having the timing for a scan totally random opens for less possibility for collision.
+Pairing this with the number of scans, it seems very likely that it would help give an accurate overview of the access point's current neighbourhood.

+ *  **Clock based timer**: Basing the scan times of the clock could be a good solution for avoiding times with high traffic, but it introduces the risk of always scanning at the same time as another access point or scanning while another access point is turned off [^turned-off].

+ *  **Traffic based trigger**: Having times of low traffic be the trigger could also be a possible solution.
+Though here we also introduce the risk of scanning at the wrong time.
+Seeing that workplaces and homes usually empty and fill up at the same time, we could risk having access points scanning at the same time.

+    In addition to this, only scanning when there is low traffic could risk getting inaccurate results because other access points might be turned off or getting a different signal strength due to lower traffic.

+\todo{
+    I'm not quite sure about what I'm saying about different signal strength here.
+Does it actually work like that?
+}

+[^turned-off]: Some consumer access points have the ability to be turned off
+               during a specified period.
+For example in households where parents wish to limit access to the internet during the night.

 Setup